HeyBanditoz/mchelper/README.md

 Check their docs for more information.
 * !weather \<location> - Looks up the weather for any given location using the DarkSky API.
+* !flip - Flips a coin.
+Call it in the air.

 ### Commands requiring elevated permissions
 Don't give these to any old regular person, they could steal your token